wildbill12/NobisLab-website/index.md

 {%
   include alert.html
   type="tip"
-  content=T"he Nobis lab is actively recruiting students and post-docs!
+  content="The Nobis lab is actively recruiting students and post-docs!
 Please [join our team!](join)"
 %}

 # The Nobis Lab